 I’ll be honest.
-When we found the faded, yellowed recipe card for “Grapenuts Bread” tucked in my grandma’s heirloom recipe box, I didn’t have much hope that it would be any good.
+When we found the faded, yellowed recipe card for “Grapenuts Bread” tucked in my grandma’s heirloom recipe box (right along with her Date Bar recipe), I didn’t have much hope that it would be any good.
 None of us did.

 There are a lot of wonderful things about this bread, though – and maybe the best thing of all is that it will totally surprise you.
 At least, it sure did surprise us!

 I mean, for one thing, it didn’t really sound like it would actually work.